51Degrees/specifications/device-detection-specification/usage-examples.md

   // The Tac property is only available in the 'TAC' data file.
 As such
   // it is the least likely to be available.
   // If the TAC data file is being used, then all properties will be
-  // available and this line should not throw an error. var tac = flowData.Get<IDeviceData>().Tac;
+  // available and this line will not throw an error. var tac = flowData.Get<IDeviceData>().Tac;
 }
 ```